e14n/databank-redis/README.md

 * `host`: the host to connect to; default is `127.0.0.1`.
 * `port`: the port to connect to; default is `6379`.
 * `schema`: the database schema, as described in the Databank README.
+* `database`: integer representing the Redis database to use; default is 0.

 See the main databank package for info on its interface.